afifmazhar/ncaa_rankings/README.md

 This project could be extended with the inclusion of more detailed data on teams and players to create a more accurate ranking.
 Another possibility is that this formula could be applied to other sports to see if this ranking systems is valid accross different athletic events.
-This analysis could also be extended by generating a ranking system that gives the probability a higher ranked team will beat a lower ranked team, rather than a binary outcome.
+This analysis could also be extended by generating a probability that a higher ranked team will beat a lower ranked team, rather than a binary outcome.